 A Mini Daytona Beach of the North

-Over the years I’ve encountered numerous folks from Southeast Michigan who have fond memories of heading to the beach in Caseville.
 The park’s waterfront offers a large sandy expanse with plenty of room to build sandcastles, play touch football, rent kayaks and swim the day away.
 Its proximity to the large campground and short distance to town means it’s frequented by many visitors.
-Its considered the place to swim in Caseville.
+It’s considered the place to swim in Caseville.
 It’s one of the most Instagram, Twitter, and Facebook Selfie spots around.

 Caseville County Park is Vista of Fun, See and Be Seen